 This paper summarises key features of the results from the Leg 1 biomass surveys carried out since 2006 at each island in the Tristan group.
-Specifically the biomass index, catch distribution and female percentage trends have been considered.
-The index shows a slight overall downward trend for Inaccessible, which is also evident also for Tristan (but larger there) and for Gough (though there only for the more recent years).
-In contrast, there has been a sharp recent increase for Nightingale.
-There have been some changes over time in the size distribution, the most marked of which is a steady decrease in the mean length at Tristan.
+Specifically the biomass index, catch-at-length distribution and female-percentage-in-the-catch trends are presented.
+The index shows fairly stable trends for Inaccessible and Gough.
+The trend at Tristan has been down for three years but is stable showing a slight increase for 2014.
+In contrast, there has been a sharp recent increase for Nightingale since 2011.
+There have been some changes over time in the length distributions, the most marked of which is a steady decrease in the mean length at Tristan.
 The percentage of females in the catch at Gough is about double that at the other islands.